Kong/docs.konghq.com/app/_src/gateway/production/running-kong/migrate-cassandra-to-postgres.md

 * Complexity of the Kong deployment environment
 * Kong plugins
 * Custom plugins
-* External touchpoints to the Gateway (for example, OIDC with external IdPs)
+* External touch points to the Gateway (for example, OIDC with external IdPs)
 * Number of configuration entities, for example services and routes
 * If running an older version of {{site.base_gateway}}, we recommend doing a {{site.base_gateway}} version upgrade before the database migration.
 This reduces the moving parts in the upgrade procedure.
 * If you're using Cassandra, you likely have a traditional deployment.
 We recommend taking this opportunity to review the [deployment topology options](gateway/{{page.kong_version}}/production/deployment-topologies/) for {{site.base_gateway}} and converting to a hybrid mode deployment, if possible.